GlobeletJS/tile-gl/README.md

 tile-gl exposes two methods:
 - initSerializer: Initialize a geometry serializer, to parse GeoJSON features into buffers that can be read by tile-gl renderers
-- initGLpaint: Wrap a WebGL context with methods to load the buffers to the GPU, and to construct renderers for [MapLibre style layers][MapLibre]
+- initGL: Wrap a WebGL context with methods to load the buffers to the GPU, and to construct renderers for [MapLibre style layers][MapLibre]

 See a simple [example][] of tile-gl rendering vector tile data following a